featurebyte/featurebyte/README.md

 The FeatureByte Python SDK offers a comprehensive set of objects for feature engineering, simplifying the management and manipulation of tables, entities, views, features, feature lists and other necessary objects for feature serving.

-* Catalog objects help you organize your feature engineering assets per domain and maintain clarity and easy access to these assets.
+* [**Catalog**](https://docs.featurebyte.com/latest/reference/core/catalog/) objects help you organize your feature engineering assets per domain and maintain clarity and easy access to these assets.
-* Entity objects contain metadata on entity types represented or referenced by tables within your data warehouse.
+* [**Entity**](https://docs.featurebyte.com/latest/reference/core/entity/) objects contain metadata on entity types represented or referenced by tables within your data warehouse.
-* Table objects centralize key metadata about the table type, important columns, default cleaning operations and default feature job configurations.
+* [**Table**](https://docs.featurebyte.com/latest/reference/core/table/) objects centralize key metadata about the table type, important columns, default cleaning operations and default feature job configurations.
-* View objects work like SQL views and are local virtual tables that can be modified and joined to other views to prepare data before feature definition.
+* [**View**](https://docs.featurebyte.com/latest/reference/core/view/) objects work like SQL views and are local virtual tables that can be modified and joined to other views to prepare data before feature definition.
-* Feature objects contain the logical plan to compute a feature in the form of a feature definition file.
+* [**Feature**](https://docs.featurebyte.com/latest/reference/core/feature/) objects contain the logical plan to compute a feature in the form of a feature definition file.
-* FeatureList objects are collection of Feature objects tailored to meet the needs of a particular use case.
+* [**FeatureList**](https://docs.featurebyte.com/latest/reference/core/feature_list/) objects are collection of Feature objects tailored to meet the needs of a particular use case.

-Refer to the [SDK overview](https://docs.featurebyte.com/latest/reference/core/feature_store/) for a complete list of the objects supported by the SDK and the SDK reference for more information about each object.
+Refer to the [SDK overview](https://docs.featurebyte.com/latest/about/sdk_overview/) for a complete list of the objects supported by the SDK and the SDK reference for more information about each object.

 ## Feature Creation

 The SDK offers an intuitive declarative framework to create feature objects with different signal types, including timing, regularity, stability, diversity, and similarity in addition to the traditional recency, frequency and monetary types.

+### Examples
-<u>Features can be as simple as an entity’s attribute</u>
+Features can be as simple as an entity’s attribute:

 ``` python
 customer_view = catalog.get_view("GROCERYCUSTOMER")